 Donor provided air travel involving private aircraft requires that campus Risk Management complete the “Donor Provided Plane Travel-Supplemental Form” to document pilot and insurance information.
 Travel itinerary, donor identity, pilot license number, pilot flight experience, aircraft description, evidence of insurance and endorsement of the University as an additional insured by the aircraft insurer will be documented on the Supplemental Form.

 The completed Supplemental Form will be forwarded to the vice president for Administration and Finance for final approval prior to the use of the donated aircraft.
+Donor Provided Air Travel must adhere to CAP 711 Gift Acceptance.

 361.7.3 Student Air Travel

 Any student air travel sponsored by, or pursuant to, a program of the University and any affiliated organizations, e.g., student clubs, academic programs, and enterprise projects, shall be conducted in ways which offer the least risk to the safety of participants and the least liability to the University.
-Use of scheduled or chartered air transportation services must be reviewed and approved by the appropriate respective campus administrator or their designee (i.e., executive director of the Associated Students, Inc., provost and executive vice president for Academic Affairs, executive director of the Cal Poly Corporation).
+Use of scheduled or chartered air transportation services must be reviewed and approved by the appropriate respective campus administrator or their designee (i.e., executive director of the Associated Students, Inc., provost and executive vice president for Academic Affairs, executive director of the Cal Poly Partners).
 Selection of air carriers, planning of travel itineraries, and conduct of student air travel shall be done prudently by employees with demonstrated good judgment and with paramount concern for the safety of program participants.

 361.8 Motor Vehicle Use

+The Defensive Driver Safety Program establishes rules and regulations on driving privileges for University Employees, enrolled student employees, and official volunteers who drive State (including owned, rentals, leased vehicles, power carts, 10+ passenger vans, and vehicles requiring a commercial license), or privately-owned vehicles, for University business purposes.

+University business is defined as University activities that are directly related to any academic, business, executive, administrative, or support function of the University.

 361.8.1 University Vehicles

-University vehicles shall be used only in the conduct of official University business.
-This means “only when driven in the performance of, or necessary to, or in the course of, the duties of University employment.”
-Only University employees may drive University vehicles.
+University owned or rented vehicles shall be used only in the conduct of official University business.
+Only University employees, enrolled student employees, and official volunteers may drive University vehicles.
+Departments are required to maintain their vehicle’s mechanical condition in accordance with Fleet Services policies.
 The campus shall not loan or lease a University vehicle to an auxiliary organization.

-361.8.2 University Vehicles
+361.8.2 Personal Vehicles

 Employees may be authorized to use a privately-owned vehicle for official University business if the employee certifies that the vehicle being used is covered by standard liability insurance, adequate for the work to be performed, equipped with safety belts in operating condition, and in safe mechanical condition as required by law.

-361.8.3 Commercial Rental Vehicles
+361.8.3 Rental Vehicles

 Employees shall use one of the commercial vehicle rental companies currently under contract with the State of California when renting a vehicle for official University travel.
-If none of the contracted companies can provide vehicles in a specific location, employees may seek the services of a non-contract company.
+If none of the contracted companies can provide vehicles in a specific location, employees may seek the services of a non-contract company and are required to purchase vehicle damage coverage for the rented vehicle.

 361.8.4 Eligibility to Drive Vehicles on Official University Business